baalaan/Docker-voting-app-example/README.md

 Check his Docker Hub repo: https://hub.docker.com/u/bretfisher

-The images listed in the Docker stack file are found in my private repo so these won't work for you except the image: bretfisher/examplevotingapp_worker:java
+The images listed in the Docker stack file are found in my DockerHub private repo so these won't work for you except the image: bretfisher/examplevotingapp_worker:java

 You may replace the images as it follows: